 The Shed Sweeper is a lightweight and compact best pet hair remover that works on any surface.
 The silicone bristles of the sweeper are soft and flexible, making it safe to use on clothing and upholstery, but sturdy enough for hard surfaces.

-For the best results, use the sweeper in small circular motions to help remove fur that has been embedded in clothing, or use short sweeping strokes on thicker fabrics like car seats.
+For the best results, use the sweeper in small circular motions to help remove fur that has been embedded in hair from your clothing, or use short sweeping strokes on thicker fabrics like car seats.

-The plastic handle and silicone brush make it one of the easiest pet hair removers to clean.
+The plastic handle and silicone pet hair remover brush make it one of the easiest pet hair removers to clean.
 A little soap and water and a quick rinse will remove any lint, dirt, or fir that had built up on the shed sweeper.

 Safari Hair Removal Roller